cccbr/runningatower/content/docs/050-HealthSafety/index.md

 # Health & Safety

-Further details can be found at Guidance notes - health and safety policy advice.
+Further details can be found at Guidance notes - health and safety policy advice (https://cccbr.org.uk/wp-content/uploads/2021/03/SM_HS_Policies_2021_Ver_1.pdf).

 These must be in-line with the Tower authority’s policies.